Retro64Mod/Retro64Mod.github.io/index.md

 [Download latest Mod file](https://github.com/Retro64Mod/Retro64Mod/releases)

+Please keep in mind that the mod is in beta, you *will* encounter bugs

 # Interested on how I did this?
 Check out [this video](https://youtu.be/2yWKqc2rmHI) I made on the mod

+# Info
+## Controls
+- M key: Toggle between Minecraft mode and 'Retro64 mode'
+- Z key: Open character selection menu
+- Left Alt: Punch/Action

+All of these bindings can be changed in settings

+## HP
+The health bars for each of the modes are separate.
+In Retro64 Mode, you have 4 hearts, or 8 hit points, corresponding to the SM64 health.
+You can heal by collecting XP orbs.

 # FAQ

+**Why do I need to compile the files myself?**

+Due to DMCA reasons, unfortunately.
+While libsm64 gets *most* data from a ROM file, other data isn't able to be extracted (yet).
+If you're interested in helping with that and know C programming, feel free to submit a PR to [the original libsm64 repo](https://github.com/libsm64/libsm64)

 **Does this mod work with shaders \(optifine\)?**